parapluu/lock_benchmarking/README.md

 `scons --use_pinning`

 Builds RWBench with thread pinning to hardware threads.
-The tests will not work when `--use_pinning` is specified.
+The tests for cohort lock (`test_cohort`), cohort based write-preference RW (`test_wprwcohort_rgnzi`) and hierarchical multi-reader QD (`test_rhqdlock_rgnzi`) should not be used when `--use_pinning` is enabled.
+The reason for this is that when pinning is enabled, the NUMA aware locks will rely on that the threads stay on the same node all the time, but pinning is not enabled in the tests.
+To test these locks, first compile without `--use_pinning`.

 `scons --use_queue_stats`